 4. Other teaching-free fellowships the applicant has already received (the fewer, the better)

-Applicants must submit the following materials:
+Applicants must submit the following information:

-3. Synopsis of dissertation (750 words maximum)
+5. A synopsis of the dissertation (750 words maximum)

-4. Timeline of dissertation completion (one page)
+6. A timeline of the dissertation completion (one page)

-5. Information concerning the following matters:
+7. Information concerning the following

-(A): Other research grants, internal or external, to which the applicant has applied
+(A) Other research grants (internal or external) to which the applicant has applied

-Applicants who receive a dissertation fellowship are required to inform the College of Arts and Sciences if they subsequently receive support for their dissertation writing from other sources.
-If this happens, applicants should contact David Aragoni, A&S Scholarship Coordinator and Analyst.
+Applicants who receive a fellowship are required to inform the Dean’s Office in the College of Arts and Sciences if they subsequently receive support for their dissertation writing from other sources.
+If this happens, applicants should contact David Aragoni, Scholarship AY 19-20 deadlines and application procedures will be posted soon.
+Contact David Aragoni, A&S Scholarship Coordinator and Analyst with questions.